mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 # The Interaction of Cognitive Abilities

 It's important to note that hardly any function in the brain is entirely localized to one specific place.
 Most areas have a specialization, but the real power of the brain lies in the communcation between different areas.
-As a result, many functions arise from the *interaction* and *integration* of signals from multiple areas.
+As a result, many functions arise from the **interaction** and **integration** of signals from multiple areas.

+Although there was a time when it was unclear, we now know that all cognitive abilities result from the *interaction* of many different brain regions, each specializing in certain processing.
+Specific brain regions do not produce our cognitive abilities, but rather act as **basic processing units** that fit into a large web of interconnectivity.

+Consider the concept of a cat.
+When you think of a cat, everything you know about cats seems to be stored as one complete representation; what they look like, what they sound like, what they like to eat, etc. But in reality, your knowledge of cats is divided into distinct **categories** and stored separately.

+One region of your brain stores the information about the physical features that trigger your visual recognition of cats.
+The sound that cats make is stored separately, and what that sound might mean (they're hungry or they want attention) is stored elsewhere.
+It's not a single cell that represents what a cat is; it's a large **gestalt** containing every piece of information about cats.

+## Consciousness

+Perhaps the best example is the organization of your sense of self; the self-aware being that is thought of when you say "I".
+This coherence is achieved through the connection of independent circuits in our two hemishperes, each with its own sense of awareness.

+The discovery was made when studying patients whose **corpus callosum** (the major bundle connecting the two hemispheres) had been severed.
+Amazingly, it was found that each hemisphere had a consciousness and was able to function **independently** of the other.

+A great example is of one patient who was reading his favorite book in his left hand.
+The left hand is controlled by the right hemisphere, which cannot read (logical processing is done by the left hemisphere).
+The right hemisphere found just looking at the book to be boring, and commanded the left hand to put the book away.
+Each hemisphere has a mind of its own.

 # The Neocortex